industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_MindSphere.md

 <img id="Overview" src="graphics/OVERVIEW_DASHBOARD.png" alt="OVERVIEW" width="900"/>

-Now, create a new dashboard by going to *My Plant*, select the asset where the variables are added, click on "Add dashboard" and name it "Overview":
+Now, create a new dashboard by going to *My Plant*, select the "Factory" asset, click on "Add dashboard" and name it "Overview":

 <img id="add_new_dasboard" src="graphics/Insights1.png" alt="CreateDashboard2" width="900"/>